Vitocuc/Group7/README.md

 #### a.
 LPUART for Debugging

-Of course, here is the information formatted in Markdown.

 ## LPUART Driver and Functions

 The **`Lpuart_Uart_Ip`** driver is used to initialize and control the simulated serial port.
 In our project, its sole purpose is to provide a debug channel.
 The `print()` function uses it to send status messages from the microcontroller to the QEMU console, allowing us to monitor the application's behavior in real-time.